 Whichever you choose, make sure you serve some torn, crusty bread on the side.

-Cassie, our assistant food editor, swears by gazpacho as a super-speedy starter.
+Cassie, our senior food editor, swears by gazpacho as a super-speedy starter.
 The chilled Spanish soup requires passata, red peppers and your choice of flavours – this version contains garlic, sherry vinegar, lime and chilli.
 Whizz the ingredients in a blender for a few minutes, season to taste and serve with ice cubes.

 Chill your drinks